ACTS in Portugal

 Lisbon offers the perfect blend of vibrant, cosmopolitan city life and laid-back, coastal charm.
 Students can explore historic neighborhoods, enjoy the bustling nightlife, try coffee with pastel de nata, and relax by the water.

-• Samuel Moyn, professor of law and history, Yale University
+• Samuel Moyn, Professor of law and history, Yale University

 • Siobhán Mullally, UN SR on human trafficking; Director, Irish Centre for Human Rights; professor, University of Galway